LastL2/node-launcher/README.md

 # set-node-keys

-Send a `set-node-keys` to your node, which will set your node keys automatically for you by retrieving them directly from the `thor-daemon` deployment.
+Send a `set-node-keys` to your node, which will set your node keys automatically for you by retrieving them directly from the `thornode` deployment.

 ```bash
 make set-node-keys